 The title comes from Matthew Arnold’s poem Dover Beach (1851).
 It is a place ‘where ignorant armies clash by night’.

-Also in the cast are J Carrol Naish, Silvio Minciotti, Daniel Stewart, Deborah Stewart, Julius Tannen and Tony Dante.
+Also in the cast are J Carrol Naish, Silvio Minciotti, Diane Stewart, Deborah Stewart, Julius Tannen and Tony Dante.

-It was the first film in which Monroe was credited before the movie’s title, but it is no more than a bit role.
+It was the first film in which Monroe was credited before the movie’s title, fourth billing, but even so it is no more than a bit role.

 Clash by Night was originally performed in 1941 as a neo-realist Broadway play with Tallulah Bankhead.
+Sadly Bankhead wasn’t bankable at the movies.
 The film changes the Staten Island setting to a fishing town in California, but keeps the oppressive seacoast atmosphere.

 The $1.5 million box-office take was very respectable.